Home / Serotonin

 I’m top dog

 Serotonin is the pleasure of social power.
-We hate to acknowledge this urge in ourselves, though we easily see it in others.
-Your brain rewards you with the good feeling of serotonin when you find an opportunity to assert and prevail.
-It’s not aggression but the nice calm feeling that you have the strength necessary to meet your needs.
-Brains that rewarded assertion were good at spreading their genes, and our genes are inherited from them.
+We don’t acknowledge this urge in ourselves, but we can easily see that others enjoy having social power.
+That’s because the mammal brain rewards you with the good feeling of serotonin when you find an opportunity to be in the position of strength.
+It’s not aggression, but the nice calm feeling that you have the strength necessary to meet your needs in a world of rivals.
+Brains that rewarded self-assertion made more copies of their genes, so we have all inherited a brain that rewards self-assertion.

 This is not what you’ve heard about serotonin, or about animals.
-We are taught a romanticized view of nature, and we learn to blame conflict on “our society.”
-In the past, people knew the truth about wild animals because they lived near them.
-In 20th-century, research in ethology documented the social rivalry in nature.
-A complete explanation of this impulse can be found in my books, Status Games: Why We Play and How to Stop and I, Mammal: How to Make Peace With the Animal Urge for Social Power.
-For academic research, see my page on empirical research, and my reading list.
+We are taught a romanticized view of nature, and we’re taught to blame “our society” for human conflict.
+But mammal groups have always had a lot of conflict because the brain rewards you with serotonin when you assert and prevail.
+In the past, people lived near wild animals and could see the conflict for themselves.
+In the 20th-century, the social rivalry in nature was documented by researchers in ethology.
+The serotonin link to social dominance behavior was studied by the US National Institute of Mental Health, as reported in the New York Times.
+I explain these facts in my books: Why You’re Unhappy: Biology vs Politics, Status Games: Why We Play and How to Stop and I, Mammal: How to Make Peace With the Animal Urge for Social Power.
+For a list of studies on this, see my empirical research page.
+For books on the topic, see my reading list.
 To see the animal quest for social dominance for yourself, watch this fun monkey video, and this amazing video of kangaroo conflict.
 Here’s another on social hierarchy in monkeys.
 And another.
+See my blog posts and on the subject below, plus a 1-minute excerpt from my series, Love Chemicals.

-Serotonin as it relates to love – in 1 minute.
+Serotonin and Romantic Love – in 1 minute.
 Credit: Convicts

 I am not saying we should seek social dominance.
 I am saying we do, and we can manage this impulse if we are honest about it.
 We have inherited a brain that compares itself to others to promote its survival.
 It creates has a sense of urgency about how it measures up.
 If you don’t know you are creating this feeling yourself, you think the world is doing it to you.
 You feel bitter, resentful, and victimized.
 Instead, you can accept that the people around you are mammals, and you are a mammal too.

 Mammals live in groups for protection from predators, but group life is frustrating.
 Every time a mammal sees a resource, a group mate sees it too.
-Natural selection built a brain that constantly compares itself to others.
-It withdraws to avoid conflict when it sees itself in the inferior position and it asserts to meet its needs when it sees itself in the position of strength.
-Cortisol creates that feeling that withdrawal is the path to survival in this moment, and serotonin creates the feeling that it’s a moment for assertion.
+A little monkey gets bitten if it reaches for a fruit near a bigger monkey.
+Cortisol wires it Natural selection built a brain that constantly compares itself to others.
+It withdraws to avoid conflict when it sees itself in the weaker position and asserts to meet its needs when it sees itself in the position of strength.
+These behaviors are motivated by a momentary release of cortisol or serotonin.

 We humans have many words for the serotonin feeling because it is so important to us.
 We call it pride, ego, confidence, assertiveness, competitiveness, arrogance, one-upping, status, power, importance, prestige, dominance, manipulativeness, being special, winning, feeling superior, dignity, saving face, and getting recognition, respect, approval, or attention.
 We favor the negative words when we see this urge in others, especially those we don’t like.
 When we seek social dominance ourselves, we justify it as a response to the dominance-seeking of others, we use positive language, or we simply refuse to acknowledge this impulse in ourselves.